raoul2000/yii2-workflow/guide/about-workflows.md

 > (*[read more on Wikipedia](http://en.wikipedia.org/wiki/Workflow)*)

 Workflows (also called Petri net) is a vast subject and the aim of this document is not to go deeply in the theorical fields.
-As described in the next chapter, the SimpleWorkflow behavior only implements a simple subset of it.  if you are intrested in better understanding theorical basis on the subject, you'll find some [references](#references) at the end of this page.
+As described in the next chapter, the **SimpleWorkflow** behavior only implements a simple subset of it.  if you are intrested in better understanding theorical basis on the subject, you'll find some [references](#references) at the end of this page.

 ## Use case : a blog

 To demonstrate how the workflow concept can be used in a valuable way, let's consider a real life example : a Blog.
-In a typical blog webapp, you would find a model for Post with a *status* attribute that accept 3 values defined as class constants.
+In a typical blog, you would find a model for Post with a *status* attribute that accept 3 values defined as class constants (this is how status were implemented on the [yii demo blog](https://github.com/yiisoft/yii/tree/master/demos/blog)).

 *models/Post.php*
 ```php